Stephanie Deste: Theatrical career

 By July 1924 D'Este was performing in the title role in Salome, playing at The Triangle Theatre in Greenwich Village, New York.
 In her performances in both New York and Chicago, Stephanie D'Este ended up playing the title role in Oscar Wilde's Salome a total of 850 times.
 D'Este was forced to discontinue her role as Salome at The Triangle after she sprained her ankle, followed by a bout of influenza.
 After recovering, by about March 1925 she was playing The Woman in a one-act version of The Woman of Samaria at The Triangle Theatre, as well as performing dances at the Yiddish Art Theatre.
 During this period she found roles in motion pictures, including as a dancer in the silent film Soul Fire.
 D'Este also had several small roles in films featuring Douglas Fairbanks.

 From April to June 1925 D'Este had a prominent role in Aloma of the South Seas, a play by LeRoy Clemens and John B. Hymer, which was performed in the Lyric Theatre on 42nd Street in New York.

 The operetta Rose-Marie, written by Otto Harbach and Oscar Hammerstein II, had opened in the Imperial Theatre in New York in September 1924.
 One day during 1925 D'Este was attending a matinee of the performance, sitting in the front near the stage, when an usher tapped her on the shoulder and told her Mr. Hammerstein wished to speak to her backstage.
 Hammerstein told her the leading lady had broken her jaw and the actress playing the mixed-blood Indigenous Canadian girl Wanda was to move into the leading role of Rose-Marie.
 He offered the role of Wanda to D'Este, to start the following afternoon.
 Stephanie accepted; as she later described, she "learnt the lines all night in a cafeteria", adding "I faked the dancing".
 The musical proved to be a success, running in New York until January 1926.
-Towards the end of the New York season Nevin Tait of J. C. Williamson Ltd. engaged D'Este for a three-month season of Rose-Marie in Australia.
+Towards the end of the New York season Nevin Tait of J. C. Williamson's engaged D'Este for a three-month season of Rose-Marie in Australia.